Online Reasoning Calibration: Test-Time Training Enables Generalizable Conformal LLM Reasoning: Experiments

 \textbf{Metrics.~} At each risk tolerance $\delta$, Learn-then-Test (LTT; \citet{angelopoulos2021learn}) calibration determines a threshold $\lambda^*$.
 We report two metrics. \ding{182}~\textbf{Savings} $= 1 - \bar{t}_{\text{stop}} / \bar{t}_{\text{total}}$, the fraction of reasoning steps saved by early stopping.
 We verify in \Cref{sec:step_vs_token} that step-level and token-level savings are highly consistent, so we report step-level savings throughout. \ding{183}~\textbf{Error rate}, the fraction of problems where the model is stopped at a step where its answer is still incorrect.
 Since step labels are cumulative (flip after first correct attempt), only stopping too early leads to an error.
+Following \citet{wu2025thoughtcal}, we exclude problems on which the base model never produces a correct answer in its full rollout: on such problems the final answer is wrong regardless of where we stop, so they are uninformative for evaluating early stopping.
 These two metrics form a natural trade-off controlled by the threshold $\lambda^*$: a lower threshold stops earlier, yielding higher savings but higher error risk; a higher threshold is more conservative, with lower error but less compute saved.
 LTT selects $\lambda^*$ to satisfy the guarantee $\mathbb{P}(R \leq \delta) \geq 1-\epsilon$, where we fix $\epsilon=0.05$ and sweep the risk tolerance $\delta$.
 Unless stated otherwise, we report results at $\delta = 0.1$.

 \textbf{Training and epoch selection.~} All TTT-Probe variants are meta-trained with Adam (outer lr $= 10^{-3}$), gradient clipping at 1.0, and inner learning rate $\eta = 0.01$.
 We select \textbf{epoch 20} for the no-QK variant and \textbf{epoch 10} for all QK variants (see \Cref{sec:epoch} for details).
 Score trajectories are smoothed with a rolling window of 10 steps.